- What is an EDRMS?

 If you have articulated your requirements, this information will provide invaluable guidance at configuration by helping you to design a system that really meets your business needs.
 See Well articulated requirements.
 If you need to integrate business systems with your EDRMS, the way you configure your EDRMS can influence the success of the integration.
 Therefore discuss any integration requirements with business and IT staff before you set up your EDRMS.

-EDRMS usually contain all possible metadata.
-From these extensive possibilities you need to define at the outset the metadata that will be used in your organisation.
-You also want to limit the available metadata fields to system users, so that staff do not inadvertently apply values to fields not required in your implementation.
-With your EDRMS you are aiming for consistency and standardisation, with all staff applying meaningful and appropriate values to the same set of standard metadata fields.
+EDRMS contains all possible metadata relating to records and information.
+It also allows definition of additional metadata.
+It also enables standardisation of how those metadata will be applied.
+You also want to limit the available metadata fields that users need to fill in.
+Like in any business system, you are aiming for consistency and standardisation, with all staff applying meaningful and appropriate values to the same set of standard metadata fields.

 When configuring your EDRMS you will also need to define the entities and aggregations of records that will be represented in your EDRMS.
 For example, will metadata be captured about business processes or business units or just about records?
 Will you need to capture metadata about files, documents, boxes, series, recordkeeping systems or any or all of the above?
 Will workflow be integrated?
 What metadata will need to be picked up and applied at each stage of the workflow?
 All of these considerations will affect how you configure the system.